ideal-lab5/Grants-Program/applications/iris_followup.md

     - Unlike other solutions, Iris uses an embedded IPFS network to accomplish offchain storage of data.
 This allows us to leverage many of the features of IPFS without reinventing the wheel.
     - Iris uses a game theoretic approach to create an availability-encouraging storage system.
     - Iris uses DeFi concepts not only to cryptographically associate data ownership with data availability, but also so build access rules and rights.
     - Iris believes that not all data is equal and though we do not intend to impose any type of authority in terms of moderation or censorship, we provide mechanisms for data owners to create curated data enclaves.
-Although we believe that decentralization is the way forward, we see the inherent issues that arise out of an open systems where data is essentially un-removable.
+Although we believe that decentralization is the way forward, we see the inherent issues that arise out of an open systems where data is essentially un-removable, and so we provide mechanisms through which consensus can result in the purging of data or data spaces entirely.

 There are several existing decentralized storage networks that already exist, including:

-- filecoin: The eminent storage system built on top of IPFS.
+- filecoin
 - storj
 - siacoin
-- theta: A storage system that emphasizes data streaming and has a robust data delivery network.
+- theta
+- arweave

 Iris differs from these networks in many ways.
 These networks generally store data openly, do not maintain on-chain ownership, and do not have the cross-chain capabilities that Iris is capable of supporting.